bespinian/k8s-application-best-practices/Logging/README.md

-# Log to stdout / stderr
+# Make your components log to stdout / stderr

 ![Overview of EFK architecture on Kubernetes](img/efk.png)